 Welcome back to week 2 of the Fall One Room Challenge!
-This week I chose the paint color and focused on painting the walls the perfect shade of pink.
+This week I chose the paint color and focused on painting the walls a beautiful, neutral pink.
 Check out the design plans for my vintage-inspired girls’ bedroom in the Week 1 blog post.
 Here is a reminder of what my daughter’s bedroom looked like when we first moved into the home two years ago.

 For those of you who are stopping by for the first time, welcome!
 Two years ago we moved into our 1960’s fixer-upper in Toledo, Ohio, and have been documenting our renovations on the blog.
 This will be my fifth time participating in the One Room Challenge and it has been a fantastic way to complete projects in our home!
 Thanks for following along as I work to transform our daughter’s bedroom in 8 weeks.